 by Billie Doux

 I think I was hooked by this show in the opening scene.
 Daniel is off to the side waiting for his turn.
-He closes his eyes as a prisoner is being stripped and searched, giving him semi-privacy in the only way he can.
+He closes his eyes as a prisoner is being stripped and searched, giving the other man semi-privacy in the only way he can.
 And then Daniel is startled, outright thrown, when it's his turn and the guard treats Daniel himself like a person.
 We don't need to be told that Daniel is unaccustomed to being treated like a person.
 Aden Young, who plays Daniel, does that beautifully with just his expression.

 Aden Young continues to show us just what Daniel is feeling during the rest of this pilot episode.
 Daniel is clearly in shock, unable to process what is going on around him.
 He really made me think about how unreal and overwhelming an experience like this would be.
 He acted as if any moment he would be yanked back to Death Row, so I kept expecting it to happen.
 Daniel told the reporters with disarming honesty that he had spent his time in prison religiously adhering to a routine that did not allow for optimism, and for that reason, he just wasn't prepared for freedom.
 Makes sense.